A-Network-2026/A-Network-2026/README.md

 - Describe the app as a long-term ecosystem or session-based reward product
 - Avoid promising profit, guaranteed income, or guaranteed token value
-- Clearly separate off-chain app balance from on-chain wallet balance
+- Clearly separate off-chain app balance, the BNB Chain utility token, and the future Layer 1 mining coin economy
 - Keep privacy and terms URLs public and accessible
-- Avoid unsupported tokenomics claims that do not exist in code
+- Label roadmap allocations and launch targets as roadmap items, not as already-enforced code behavior

 Avoid claiming:

 - guaranteed returns
 - guaranteed price growth
+- guaranteed launch price
 - financial services that are not implemented
-- unsupported token allocations not present in code
+- unsupported token allocations that are not documented in the official project materials
 - features that imply regulatory approval when none is shown in code or docs

 ## Legal Links